libretiny-eu/libretiny/docs/config.md

 - LT_DEBUG_WIFI_STA - `WiFiSTA.cpp`
 - LT_DEBUG_WIFI_AP - `WiFiAP.cpp`

-## Platform options
+## Family options

-- LT_HAS_LWIP - whether platform SDK has LwIP.
-This causes `LwIPRxBuffer.cpp` to be compiled for platform libraries to use.
+- LT_HAS_LWIP - whether family SDK has LwIP.
+This causes `LwIPRxBuffer.cpp` to be compiled for family libraries to use.
-- LT_HAS_LWIP2 - whether platform has LwIP v2.0.0 or newer.
+- LT_HAS_LWIP2 - whether family has LwIP v2.0.0 or newer.
 This causes `LwIPmDNS.cpp` to be compiled.